vengateshkarthick/trio-notes/README.md

   The app employs reusable hooks for creating, fetching, and updating notes, ensuring clean and maintainable code.

 - **Fun Element**
-  Instead of using native API calls, this app consumes the **Official Joke API** to display random jokes, adding a fun twist to your experience.
+  This app consumes the **Official Joke API** to display random jokes, adding a fun twist to your experience.

 ## API Data Interface